 Opioid addiction doesn’t discriminate.
-A November 2017 presidential commission report examining the country’s opioid crisis found that opioid addiction affects young and old, the finally well-off and economically disadvantaged, and a wide range of people from all ethnic and racial backgrounds.
+A November 2017 presidential commission report examining the country’s opioid crisis found that opioid addiction affects young and old, the financially well-off and economically disadvantaged, and a wide range of people from all ethnic and racial backgrounds.

 Doctors commonly prescribe opioid medications to treat many types of pain, including post-surgical pain and cancer pain.
-Over the past few decades, they have increasingly prescribed opioids to manage chronic pain.
+Over the past few decades, doctors have increasingly prescribed opioids to manage chronic pain.
 Various opioid medications are also used to suppress coughs, treat diarrhea and manage opioid addiction during rehab treatment.

 The term opioid can be used to refer to a group of drugs that includes natural opiates, semi-synthetic opioids and synthetic opioids.
-In addition, it’s not uncommon for media outlets to use the term opioid when referring to prescription opioids used to treat pain.

 Once on the decline, heroin use and heroin addiction is rising again in the United States.
 In fact, heroin overdose deaths increased fourfold between 2010 and 2015, according to the President’s Commission on Combating Drug Addiction and the Opioid Crisis.

 One theory behind the heroin resurgence is that people who develop an addiction to prescription opioids frequently turn to heroin when they are unable to access or afford prescription painkillers.

 According to the National Institute on Drug Abuse, nearly 80 percent of people who started abusing opioids in the 1960s and entered rehab for heroin addiction misused prescription opioids before moving on to heroin.

 All opiates and opioids work in the same general way, acting on the central nervous system to reduce the perception of pain.